Building Area Measurements: The GRUN Framework Explained

 These common areas might include lobbies, corridors, restrooms, and mechanical rooms that serve multiple tenants.
 The idea is to distribute the cost of necessary shared facilities among all tenants.

-This brings us to the concept of a Load Factor – one of the most important concepts in commercial real estate.
-The Load Factor represents the “premium” that tenants pay for their proportional share of the building’s common areas.
+This brings us to the concept of a load factor.
+In commercial real estate, the load factor represents the “premium” that tenants pay for their proportional share of the building’s common areas.
+It is one of the most important concepts in commercial leasing.

 Load factors are like architectural taxes – inevitable, often misunderstood, and nobody likes talking about them at parties.